carpentries-incubator/pangenomics/_episodes/02-Annotation-with-Prokka.md

 Prokka uses this method, but in a hierarchical manner, starting with a smaller trustworthy database, moving to medium sized but domain specific databases and finally to curated models of protein families.

-To get started with Prokka, we must first install it, [here](https://czirion.github.io/comparative-genomics-workshop/setup.html) you can find the set up page.

 Next, we need to change to the directory where we have the assembly (FASTA) files of interest.
 As a simple initial example of execution, we can annotate a FASTA file and define names for our output directory and files like this:

 ~~~
-prokka example.fasta --outdir exdir --prefix exf
+$ cd ../results/annotated/
+$ prokka --prefix thermophilusLMD9_prokka --outdir thermophilusLMD9_prokka --kingdom Bacteria --genus Streptococcus --strain LMD9 --usegenus --addgenes ../../thermophilusLMD9/GCF_000014485.1_ASM1448v1_genomic.fna
 ~~~
 {: .source}

-If you run the `tree` command in the current directory, you can preview the system of files created by Prokka:
+Now prokka has generated a new folder.
+Lets get in and if you run the `tree` command in the current directory, you can preview the system of files created by Prokka:

 ~~~
 exdir/
-├── exf.err
+├── thermophilusLMD9_prokka.err
-├── exf.faa
+├── thermophilusLMD9_prokka.faa
-├── exf.ffn
+├── thermophilusLMD9_prokka.ffn
-├── exf.fna
+├── thermophilusLMD9_prokka.fna
-├── exf.fsa
+├── thermophilusLMD9_prokka.fsa
-├── exf.gbk
+├── thermophilusLMD9_prokka.gbk
-├── exf.gff
+├── thermophilusLMD9_prokka.gff
-├── exf.log
+├── thermophilusLMD9_prokka.log
-├── exf.sqn
+├── thermophilusLMD9_prokka.sqn
-├── exf.tbl
+├── thermophilusLMD9_prokka.tbl
-├── exf.tsv
+├── thermophilusLMD9_prokka.tsv
-└── exf.txt
+└── thermophilusLMD9_prokka.txt
 ~~~
 {: .output}

-The following table describes the contents of each output file:
+We encourage you to explore each output nevertheless, the following table describes the contents of each output file:

 | Extension | Description |
 | --------- | ----------- |